-The Madison/Dane County CoC takes the lead role in collecting and analyzing data on homeless persons served by CoC agencies.
+The Madison/Dane County Continuum of Care (CoC) takes the lead role in collecting and analyzing data on homeless persons served by CoC agencies.
 The CoC examines the Longitudinal System Analysis (LSA) data submitted to HUD each year.
 The data is limited to those agencies that input data into the Homeless Management Information System (HMIS).
-There are a few agencies in the community that do not use HMIS, including: Domestic Abuse Intervention Services, HUD Section 8 vouchers targeted to people experiencing homelessness, and faith communities or grassroots organizations.
+There are a few agencies in the community that do not use HMIS, including Domestic Abuse Intervention Services, HUD Section 8 vouchers targeted to people experiencing homelessness, and faith communities or grassroots organizations.
 Data is entered based on HUD's fiscal year.
-The most recent report covers FY 2024 (October 1, 2023 - September 30, 2024).
+The most recent report covers the period October 1, 2022, through September 30, 2023.
 The LSA provides demographic data and information on how households move through the homeless services system.
-It does not attempt to analyze or otherwise explain the conditions of Dane County's homeless population, or the factors contributing to their situations; nor does it account for other persons who might confront similar housing issues, but who have not been served in emergency shelter, transitional housing or permanent supportive housing in Dane County.
+It does not attempt to analyze or otherwise explain the conditions of Dane County's homeless population, or the factors contributing to their situations; nor does it account for other persons who might confront similar housing issues, but who have not been served in emergency shelter, transitional housing, or permanent supportive housing in Dane County.

 The number of homeless people served by area service providers in emergency shelter has fluctuated over the years.
 In the LSA, HUD reports individuals in shelter and transitional housing together.
-In FY 2024, 2,909 individuals were served in transitional housing and emergency shelters.
-This represents an increase over the past couple years (2,710 in FY2023 and 2,864 in FY2022).
-The number of individuals who are identified as at-risk (receiving financial aid or services to prevent homelessness) increased significantly over the past few years.
-This is due to the hardships of and additional funding provided in response to the COVID pandemic.
-In 2022, 6,006 households received diversion services, financial assistance, legal support or other services to help them avoid homelessness.
+In 2022-2023, 2,710 individuals were served in transitional housing and emergency shelters.
+This represents a slight increase over the prior Consolidated Plan (2,645 individuals in 2017-2018) but a slight decrease from the past couple years (2,818 individuals in 2020-2021 and 2,864 individuals in 2021-2022).
+The number of individuals who are identified as atrisk (receiving financial aid or services to prevent homelessness) increased significantly over the past few years.
+This is due to the hardships of, and additional funding provided in response to, the COVID pandemic.
+In 2022, 6,006 households received diversion services, financial assistance, legal support, or other services to help them avoid homelessness.
 This number decreased to 4,020 households served in 2023.
-The decrease was due to less funding available for rental assistance through the US Treasury.
+The decrease was due to less funding being available for rental assistance through the U.S. Treasury.

-Of the 2,909 people served in transitional housing and emergency shelters in FY 2024, 716 were members of households with children (with 421 children under 18 years of age); 2,159 were in households without children ; and 42 were unaccompanied youth under the age of 18.
+Of the 2,710 people served in transitional housing and emergency shelters during 2022-2023, 727 were members of households with children (with 443 children under 18 years of age); 1,959 were in households without children (21% identified as female, 77% as male, 2% transgender or gender non-conforming); and 44 were unaccompanied youth under the age of 18.